scientific-python/specs/meta-spec-0002.md

 This MetaSPEC describes the criteria for being a Core Project and explains how to amend the list in the [implementation section](#implementation) below.

-These Core Projects play a special role in the SPEC process.
+The Core Projects play a special role in the SPEC process.
 Each Core Project monitors proposed SPECs and often members of their community engage in the SPEC design and discussion process.
 Moreover, Core Projects may appear in the `endorsed-by` field of a SPEC header.
 Having a Core project endorse a SPEC signals to the community that the SPEC has been vetted by a mature project with a healthy developer review process in-place.
-It also allows more specialized projects to easily see whether the Core Projects they depend on have endorse a given SPEC.
+It also allows more specialized projects to easily see whether the Core Projects they depend on have endorsed a given SPEC.

-Since SPECs can be proposed by anyone including members of new or more specialized projects, having Core Projects consider these proposals provides a convenient mechanism for these projects and individuals to have greater influence on the Core Projects and larger ecosystem.
+Since SPECs can be proposed by anyone including members of new or more specialized projects, having Core Projects consider these proposals provides a convenient mechanism for projects and individuals to have greater influence on the Core Projects and larger ecosystem.

 # Implementation